Basharath/eMart/README.md

 ### The vendors can:
 1. Signup and login into their account using any email
-2. Add, modify, delete their products along with products details and images(max.
+2. Add, modify, delete their products listed along with product details and images(max.
 4)
 3. Place orders just like the normal users